 One of the most intriguing—and contentious—aspects of marketing is the psychology of color as it relates to persuasion.

 In our opinion at OTT SEO, the issue has always been an insufficient depth of study.
-Color psychology in marketing and branding is frequently represented in flashy infographics that hardly ever go above See ‘n Say levels of coverage, despite the fact that color theory is a topic of depth and nuance.
+Color psychology in marketing and branding is frequently represented in flashy infographics that hardly ever go above See ‘.
+N say levels of coverage, despite the fact that color theory is a topic of depth and nuance.

-The study of how colors influence perceptions and actions are known as color psychology.
-Color psychology in marketing and branding is concerned with how colors affect consumers’ perceptions of a brand and whether or not they influence consumers to think about particular brands or make purchases.
+the study of how colors influence perceptions and actions are known as color psychology.
+Color psychology in marketing and branding is concerned with how colors affect consumers’.
+Perceptions of a brand and whether or not they influence consumers to think about particular brands or make purchases.

 It’s a crucial area of study to take into account while developing marketing materials, starting a new company, or rebranding an existing one.
 Researchers discovered that up to 90% of quick judgments made about products can be based just on color in a study titled “Effect of Color on Marketing.”